 Equity awards granted to our named executive officers are evidenced by an award agreement that sets forth the terms and conditions of the award and the effect of any termination event or a change in control on unvested awards.
 The effect of a termination event or change in control on outstanding equity awards varies by the type of award.
-The following table provides the value of equity acceleration that would have been realized for each of the named executive officers if he or she had been terminated on December 31, 2016 under the circumstances indicated (including following a change in control).
+The following table provides the value of equity acceleration that would have been realized for each of the named executive officers if he or she had been terminated on December 31, 2017 under the circumstances indicated (including following a change in control).

 As discussed above, each of our named executive officers has been granted career shares that are designed to vest upon a qualifying retirement.
 A qualifying retirement requires 10 years of service with the Company as of the date of retirement and three years' advance notice of retirement, which we may waive to no less than one year.
 Career shares also include a pro rata time-vesting requirement, under which 20% of the shares become eligible for qualifying retirement vesting in each of the five years following the year of grant.
-While none of our named executive officers has provided us with notice of intent to retire, the amounts shown in the "Retirement" column reflect the value of career shares that have satisfied the time-vesting and 10 years of service requirement as of that date.
+While none of our named executive officers has provided us with notice of intent to retire, the amounts shown in the "Retirement" column reflect the value of career shares that have satisfied the time-vesting and 10 years of service requirements as of December 31, 2017, had the named executive officer satisfied the advance notice requirement as of that date.
 In addition, the amount of shares received upon exchange of Class B common units that may be sold in any one-year period may also increase upon a named executive officer's retirement, so long as the officer provided us with sufficient notice of retirement and has at least 10 years of service at retirement.